-Emergency Phone Service - If you need to leave an emergency number with family or friends, use University Safety's number, 260-982-5999.
-University Safety and/or a Student Experience Center staff member will attempt to locate you so that a return call can be made.
+Emergency Phone Service - If you need to leave an emergency number with family or friends, provide them with University Safety's number, 260-982-5999.
+University Safety and/ or a Student Life staff member will attempt to locate you so that a return call can be made.